VISION STATEMENT

 Preparation and completion of Mock Interviews with employers from the local community

-Alumni talks from previous students who have gone onto all careers pathways, ranging from Further Education, apprenticeships, Higher Education and beyond
+Alumni talks from previous students who have gone on to all careers pathways, ranging from Further Education, apprenticeships, Higher Education and beyond

 Completing self evaluation to examine student learning and possible career pathways